heisenbuug/K-Nearest-Neighbour/README.md

 It is widely disposable in real-life scenarios since it is non-parametric, meaning, it does not make any underlying assumptions about the distribution of data (as opposed to other algorithms such as GMM, which assume a Gaussian distribution of the given data).

-I have also mentioned the case where this algo fails for k = 3
+I have also mentioned the case where this algo fails for k = 3 and have also mentioned some special cases which it solves like donut problem and XOR data issue.

+Data used is MNIST dataset

 ## Technologies Used
 * Python